Powerlearnproject/se-day1-assignment-Qwerty12345-ai/README.md

 software engineers face the challenge of prssure from clients to deliver there work in time .... once the engineer comes s given work time deliver he/she needs to deliver it on time .. therefore they face time barrier once they dont finish the work been given in time therefore they get pressured by the client.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+1. Unit Testing:

+Purpose: Unit testing focuses on testing individual components or modules of the software in isolation.
+It verifies that each unit of code functions correctly as intended.
+Importance: Unit testing helps identify and fix bugs early in the development process, preventing them from propagating to other parts of the system.
+It also facilitates code refactoring and maintenance.
+2. Integration Testing:

+Purpose: Integration testing verifies the interactions between different units or modules of the software.
+It ensures that the integrated components work together seamlessly and that data is transferred correctly between them.
+Importance: Integration testing helps uncover issues related to interface compatibility, data flow, and dependencies between modules.
+It ensures that the different parts of the system function as a cohesive whole.
+3. System Testing:

+Purpose: System testing evaluates the entire software system as a whole.
+It verifies that the system meets all the specified requirements and functions correctly in a real-world environment.
+Importance: System testing helps identify issues related to system functionality, performance, security, and usability.
+It ensures that the software meets the overall objectives and provides a satisfactory user experience

 #Part 2: Introduction to AI and Prompt Engineering